 According to NASA, scientists are in agreement that there is no life on Mars.
 However, they continue to assess whether Mars ever had an environment capable of supporting microbial life.
 Now, researchers from Hungary have discovered embedded organic material in a Martian meteorite found in the late 1970s.
-The scientists were able to determine the presence of organic matter in mineralised form such as different forms of bacteria within the meteorite, suggesting that life could have existed on the Red Planet.
+The scientists were able to determine the presence of organic matter in a mineralized form such as different forms of bacteria within the meteorite, suggesting that life could have existed on the Red Planet.

-“Our work is important to a broad audience because it integrates planetary, earth, biological, chemical, and environmental sciences and will be of interest to many researchers in those fields,” explains lead author Ildiko Gyollai from HAS Research Centre for Astronomy and Earth Sciences in Budapest.
+“Our work is important to a broad audience because it integrates planetary, earth, biological, chemical, and environmental sciences and will be of interest to many researchers in those fields,” explains lead author Ildiko Gyollai from HAS Research Center for Astronomy and Earth Sciences in Budapest.
 “The research will also be of interest to planetologists, experts of meteorite and astrobiology as well as researchers of the origin of life, and to the general public since it offers an example of a novel aspect of microbial mediation in stone meteorites,” Gyollai concludes.

 This new research could change the examination of meteorites in the future.
 In light of their discovery, the authors posit that solar system materials should be studied to establish whether there is evidence of microbial forms within space rocks – and an indication that there was once life on Mars.